 No one responded on that website or a similar post on gofundme.com.

 On Tuesday, the Speidels’ landlord found a pink note on the front door of the one-bedroom house warning visitors about carbon monoxide inside.

 The reason I'm so heartbroken about Jodi and Randy Speidel's story is because I know that, while they likely felt alone in their struggle (which is heartbreaking in and of itself), they were not alone in what they were experiencing.
-I know all too well that there are thousands upon thousands of people, in the United States alone, who feel the same sense of isolation, despair and hopelessness, for countless reasons.
+I know all too well that there are millions of people, in the United States alone, who feel the same sense of isolation, despair and hopelessness, for countless reasons.
 It's an epidemic.

 Many of these same people have found their way onto my path over the last eight years through my work at Wishadoo; people of all ages, backgrounds, belief systems, in every corner of the United States and even around the world.
 (Please note that Wishadoo is currently on hold; more on that later.)

 The number of people who feel they cannot afford to exist in this world is growing.